 Options for Business Structure Types

-Theresa: Thank you for having me.
+Teresa: Thank you for having me.

 Greg: Let’s start with the basics.
 What is a formal business entity, and why is it so important for small businesses to have one?

-Theresa: A business entity is incorporating a person and setting up a separate legal structure for that business.
+Teresa: A business entity is incorporating a person and setting up a separate legal structure for that business.
 So the business will be separate from the person and the reason a lot of people do it is because it protects you personally and all your assets for being liable for any kind of debt or court judgment against your business.
 So it’s a good idea to have a separate entity for your business than it is for your person.

 Greg: When should a small business owner start investigating this—well before they open their door, or right around the same time?
 What’s the timetable on it?

-Theresa: You can actually incorporate quickly in the matter of a day, but you want to start looking into these procedures quite a bit earlier.
+Teresa: You can actually incorporate quickly in the matter of a day, but you want to start looking into these procedures quite a bit earlier.
 It’s good to plan out your business because other than just starting your business and incorporating, there are a lot of other aspects to starting a business.